montoyamoraga/tiny-trainable-instruments/docs/installation.md

 Now your terminal should have every new line starting with (env)

-Install the TensorFlow and Jupyter notebooks packages, along with their dependencies, with the command
+Install the TensorFlow and Jupyter packages, along with their dependencies, with the command

 ```
 python3 install -r requirements.txt